rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 # Gives you line numbers for backtraces.
 debuginfo-lines = true

-# Using the system allocator (instead of jemalloc) means that tools
+# Link the compiler against `jemalloc`, where on Linux and OSX it should
-# like valgrind and memcache work better.
+# override the default allocator for rustc and LLVM.
-use-jemalloc = false
+jemalloc = false
 ```

 ### What is x.py?